EmpPowiUDE/NovalandGuide/docs/source/RandomiseValues.rst

     rows = list(csv.DictReader(f))

-The 'DictReader' method reads the file and returns an object that can be used to iterate over the rows in the file.
-Each row is represented as a dictionary, where the keys are the column headers from the CSV file and the values are the corresponding values in the row.
+The 'DictReader' function reads a CSV file and returns a special type of list that is made up of dictionaries.
+Each dictionary represents a row in the CSV file, where the keys are the column headers and the values are the corresponding values in each row.

-The 'f' variable in this code represents a file object that has been opened for reading using the 'open' function earlier in the code.
-The 'DictReader' method takes this file object as an argument, which allows it to read the contents of the file.

-The resulting list of dictionaries is assigned to the variable 'rows', which can be used to access the data from the CSV file later in the code.
-By creating a list of dictionaries, this code makes it easy to access the data by column name (i.e. the keys in each dictionary) rather than by index (i.e. the positions of values in each row).
+This makes it easy to access the data by column name instead of position.
+In this code, the 'f' variable represents the CSV file that was opened earlier, and the resulting list of dictionaries is stored in the 'rows' variable for later use.

 .. code-block:: console